With a new baby and a toddler in tow, Mrs ATWWAH shares her top tips on travelling in the car with children.

-If you're on a long journey, chances are you will need to stop for a loo break or refreshments.
+If you’re on a long journey, chances are you will need to stop for a bathroom break or refreshments.
 Try to make sure those who can get a chance to stretch their legs when you do stop.

-Service stations aren't the nicest places, but often they're the most convenient places to stop.
+Gas stations aren’t the nicest places, but often they’re the most convenient places to stop.
 Fresh air can be hard to find as the outdoor seating areas are often designated for smokers.
 Baby changing areas are often pretty abysmal, and the food offering is usually woeful.
 If you have the time and inclination consider packing your own food.

-Mr ATWWAH often changes Mini ATWWAH's nappies on the back seat of the car with a changing mat - this is not for the faint hearted.
-When potty training and embarking on a long journey, I ignore the parenting experts advice and pop a pull-up on Master ATWWAH, then change him back into underwear when we've got to our final stop.
+Mr ATWWAH often changes Mini ATWWAH’s diapers on the back seat of the car with a changing mat – but this is not for the faint hearted.
+When potty training and embarking on a long journey, I ignore the parenting experts advice and pop a pull-up on Master ATWWAH, then change him back into underwear when we’ve got to our final stop.

 Before we had kids I hated any sort of snacking in the car.
 But before going on a long journey, it’s good to pop some snacks in the car, especially if you are likely to hit delays.

-As I hate mess I find this hard and try to avoid anything which will encourage sticky fingers, so I choose rice cakes over chocolate.
+As I hate a mess, I find this hard and try to avoid anything which will encourage sticky fingers, so I choose rice cakes over chocolate.
 For drinks, I try to stick to bottled water with the sports style lids, so even younger kids can manage to put the top on.